-Osiligi is a UK charity, helping relieve poverty in the Maasai areas of Kenya.
-Not changing the culture and helping Kenya and Africa help itself are our key objectives.
+We are a UK charity, working in the Maasai areas of Kenya to help relieve poverty.
+Helping Kenya and Africa help itself and not changing the culture are our key objectives.

 We are a team of volunteers with no salaries or costs.
 Our guarantee is that 100% of monies we receive go to Kenya.
 Nothing is used for any UK expenses.